 The Winnipeg Club also obtained space at the exhibition for the Sanatorium Board's x-ray van.
 After fair-goers toured the home, the Travellers encouraged 2,156 of them to have a free chest examination.
-The members of the Ladies Auxiliary to the Winnipeg A.C.T. happily took over the tedious job of man-
+The members of the Ladies Auxiliary to the Winnipeg A.C.T. happily took over the tedious job of manning the registration booth.